And They Said It Wouldn’t LastYet, It HasBy | Ad |

 Nevertheless, we communicate with language, so we have to have words.
 I don’t mind being called gay and I don’t mind being called same-sex attracted.
 Believe me, people who know me know that the only thing I don’t like to be called is late for dinner.
 Just know that whichever word I use, I use it in capitulation to the inadequacy of language to share my soul.

-In a roundabout way, I’m trying to say that I could accept the statement by Josh Weed as being true insofar as he defines “gay” to be a certain thing, but I can’t accept it as a blanket statement that applies to everyone who might rightly claim to be gay, or even that those of us who haven’t discovered it for ourselves are just deluded.
+In a roundabout way, I’m trying to say that I could accept the statement that we can’t bond with the opposite sex as being true insofar as he defines “gay” to be a certain thing, but I can’t accept it as a blanket statement that applies to everyone who might rightly claim to be gay, or even that those of us who haven’t discovered it for ourselves are just deluded.

 I’m not going to try to spell out why you should let me claim to be gay.
 I’m not going to plumb my depths and tell you why I fit most of the markers or how firmly sewn it is into the fabric of my psyche.
 You wouldn’t get it anyway.
 Not only that, ask me tomorrow and I might give you a different reason.